 ABOUT ROHULAMIN QUANDER

-Rohulamin Quander, author and multi-generational Washingtonian, is a member of the internationally renowned Quander Family, whose American lineage traces back more than 300 years in the Maryland and Virginia area.
+Rohulamin Quander, author and multi-generational Washingtonian, is a member of the internationally renowned Quander Family, whose American lineage traces back almost 350 years in the Maryland and Virginia area.
 The family’s history includes involuntary servitude to George Washington at his Mount Vernon plantation.
 He earned both his B.A. and J.D. degrees from Howard University, Washington, D.C.
 Quander is a retired Senior Administrative Judge for the District of Columbia.

 Judge Quander, a member of many civic and social service organizations and movements, has expanded his sights to include offering guided tours to historic sites in the Greater Washington, D.C. area.
 Although schooled in the traditional Monuments and Memorials tours, which remain popular, he is also focused upon the African American history and cultural contributions that often lie beneath the surface.
 In that respect, he can tailor his tours to include both aspects.